vathpela/shim-review/README.md

 *******************************************************************************
-The keys are in an HSM managed by our PSIRT team, builders talk to it over https using gssapi for authentication, and each key is authorized for use by specific tickets, the issuing of which is protected by ACLs for the user, the package being built, and the build target.
+The keys are in an HSM managed by our PSIRT team, builders talk to it over https using gssapi for authentication, and each key is authorized for use by specific tickets, the issuer of which is protected by ACLs for the user, the package being built, and the build target.

 *******************************************************************************